Sustainability for Kids: 6 Lessons to Enlighten Your Pint-Sized Eco-Warrior

 - Visit a local farm or ecological center.

-- Consider a camping trip—even if it’s only in your backyard!
+- Consider a camping trip (using eco friendly camping gear, of course)—even if it’s only in your backyard!

 - Move playtime outdoors by planning hikes, games, or scavenger hunts.

 - Designate screen-free outdoor time each week and let your child’s curiosity and imagination guide their play.